ryedin/site/_posts/2017-03-30-lambda-migration.md

 You can expect to receive a couple more updates from both AWS and Convox between now and April 30th, to make sure nobody is affected when the Lambda runtime is shut off for good.

-🎉🎉 Hooray for automatic infrastructure updates! 🎉🎉
+Happy automatic infrastructure updates! 🎉🎉